CommonGateway/CoreBundle/docs/features/Installation.md

 ### Installation through Helm charts (recommended method)

-Before you continue, make sure you use helm V3 for all the following steps.
+Before you continue, make sure you use Helm V3 for all the following steps.

 And before installing the gateway through Helm charts, make sure you configure cert-manager on your cluster.
 For more information please visit the [cert-manager documentation](https://cert-manager.io/docs/).

-Also make sure to also install the nfs provisioner, see: [ArtifactHub](https://artifacthub.io/packages/helm/kvaps/nfs-server-provisioner).
-When installing nfs make sure you install with persistance enabled.
+Also, make sure to also install the nfs provisioner, see: [ArtifactHub](https://artifacthub.io/packages/helm/kvaps/nfs-server-provisioner).
+When installing nfs make sure you install with persistence enabled.
 And make sure to configure a persistence size higher than 1Gi (8Gi or even higher is recommended).
 The persistence size must be higher than the size of the gateway vendor Persistent Volume Claim(s combined) on your cluster.

 Helm charts for the Common Gateway are also provided through [ArtifactHub](https://artifacthub.io/packages/helm/commonground-gateway/commonground-gateway).
 Remember that these Helm files only install the gateway and not any attached applications.